Telumire/TWNodeJSLauncher/README.md

 * It will seek a free port and serve the wiki on it (meaning you can open as many wiki as you want at the same time)
 * Then the wiki will be open in the default web browser
 * If the tiddler `$__SiteTitle.tid` doesnt exist, the title of the wiki will be set to the name given.
 To achieve that, title.json is created inside the folder'wiki, you can delete it later
-* A shortcut will be added into the wiki directory, you can use it to launch the wiki.
-In order for the shortcut to work, you need to keep start.bat in the parent folder
+* Two batch files will be added into the wiki directory : one to start the wiki, the other to make a single file backup.
+In order for the shortcuts to work, you need to keep start.bat in the parent folder.

 # TODO

-* Automatically hide the CLI
+* Add support for drag & drop a single file tiddlywiki on the batch to convert it into a node.js tiddlywiki
 * Add support for lazy loading
 * Add support for multi user wiki (Auth)
+* Add support for the rest of the commands : https://tiddlywiki.com/#Commands
+* Automatically hide the CLI
+* Add a GUI